Engineering blog

 • Intricate wood paneling

-If your client is wondering what it would be like to walk through their new Victorian house before it is built, so they know exactly what they’ll want to add or remove, you’re in luck.
+If your client is wondering what it would be like to walk through their new Victorian house before it is built so they know exactly what they’ll want to add or remove, you’re in luck.
 Architectural walkthroughs will give you this exact experience.

 3. Cape Cod Style

-The Cape Cod style may have been popular in mid-20th century, but it dates back to the late 1600s.
+The Cape Cod style may have been popular in the mid-20th century, but it dates back to the late 1600s.
 They are still common in suburban communities.
 The style was introduced by English settlers and named after the Massachusetts coast.

 Originally, Cape Cod style houses were relatively small, but included light, space and ventilation with dormer windows.
 Many of those houses did not have finished upstairs spaces, so these can be changed to fit your needs.

-Cape Cod style homes tend to be homey and effortlessly appealing, and include the following features:
+Cape Cod-style homes tend to be homey and effortlessly appealing, and include the following features:

-• One story, sometimes with an added half story
+• One story, sometimes with an added half-story

 • Wood siding